-Responsibility for the Parks Canada Agency rests with the Minister of the Environment and Climate Change.
-The Parks Canada Chief Executive Officer reports directly to the Minister.
+Responsibility for the Parks Canada Agency rests with the Minister of Environment and Climate Change.
+Parks Canada's President & Chief Executive Officer reports directly to the Minister.

 Parks Canada has operations across Canada.
-It is responsible for the management and administration of 46 national parks, four national marine conservation areas, 171 national historic sites (including nine historic canals), and the Rouge National Urban Park.
+It is responsible for the management and administration of 47 national parks, five national marine conservation areas, 171 national historic sites (including nine historic canals), and Rouge National Urban Park.
 To fulfill its mandate, Parks Canada staff work at sites in every corner of Canada and collaborate with Indigenous peoples, communities, businesses, academic institutions, and non-governmental organizations.
 The support and collaboration of partners and stakeholders are essential to Parks Canada's ability to achieve its mandate.